 Starting your Live session

 It’s a good idea to join your Live session a few minutes early.
-This will give you time to make sure that your computer setup is working, and to get ready for your scout!
+This will give you and any collaborators time to make sure that your computer setup is working, and to get ready for your participant!

 Re-joining a dropped session

 Most of the time, Live sessions run successfully without interruption.
-Most technical problems are related to a poor internet connection; you can keep tabs on your connection by looking at the Status Indicator in the bottom right-hand corner of the screen.
+Most technical problems are related to a poor internet connection; you can keep tabs on your connection by looking at the bandwidth Indicator next to your name.

 If you do encounter a dropped call, don’t panic!
-Stay in the Live session – simply refresh the page, and the scout will be able to re-join.
+Stay in the Live session – simply refresh the page, and the participant will be able to re-join.

-If you exit out of the Live session when a call drops, you and the scout may be unable to re-join.
+If you exit out of the Live session when a call drops, you and the participant may be unable to re-join.
 In this case, you’ll need to add a new session.
-Go to the Manage page > scroll to the scout’s name > click on the dropdown arrow next to the scheduled time slot > click “Add Session.”
+Go to the Manage page > scroll to the participant’s name > click on the dropdown arrow next to the scheduled time slot > click “Add Session.”